201st-Luka/ModularMap/README.md

 ---

-This Minecraft mod is a worldMap mod.
+This Minecraft mod is a mapController mod.
-The goal of this modification is to provide a worldMap that is modular and can be customized to the player's liking.
+The goal of this modification is to provide a mapController that is modular and can be customized to the player's liking.

 The mod is at an early stage of development and is not yet ready for use, but you can follow the progress on this page.
 The mod should also implement an API to communicate with other child mods in the future, but at the moment it is not